hi-imjoerizzo/wdi-atx-3-hw/w02/d01/afternoon/README.md

 We have the code for our class and homework repositories organized, but now let's keep our projects organized as well.

 1. In the `~/code/wdi` folder create a `projects` directory.
 This is where we'll put all our projects going forward
-2. Create an alias for the command `project_repo` and have it automatically change to this directory when entered
+2. Create an alias for the command `projects` and have it automatically change to this directory when entered
 3. Don't forget to `source` the **.bash_profile** for changes to take effect

 <hr>